subsquid/docs/versioned_docs/version-firesquid/substrate-indexing/storage-state-calls.md

 sqd typegen
 ```

-Here's an example of `typegen.json` for generating an access class for `Balances.Reserves`:
+Here's an example of `typegen.json` for generating an access class for `Balances.Account`:

 ```json title=typegen.json
 {